Translating AI to Clinical Practice

 Meet at the heart of Zurich

-The SDSC Connect will take place at the large lecture hall EAST (Grosser Hörsaal OST) at University Hospital Zürich, Schmelzbergstrasse 12, 0891 Zürich.
+The SDSC Connect will take place at the grand lecture hall EAST (Grosser Hörsaal OST) at University Hospital Zürich, Schmelzbergstrasse 12, 8091 Zürich.

 Zurich Cityline